ctagroup/home-app/contributing.md

 	- It will notify the developer if anything goes wrong.

 # Git Pre Commit Hook
-- Run this command to add pre commit hook for this git repository. `ln -s .eslint-pre-commit .git/hooks/pre-commit`
+- Run following commands to add pre commit hook for this git repository.
+    - `cd .git/hooks`
+    - `ln -s ../../.eslint-pre-commit pre-commit`
+    - `cd ../../`

 # Directory Structure